lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 Compose needs to have a state model that handles this "local state" use case.
 This model might be best understood if we try and build it up from the concepts we’ve discussed so far with Positional Memoization.

 To discuss state, let’s consider a different example of a simple counter UI with a “count”, an “Increment” button, and a “Reset” button.
-To start out, we can imagine trying to have state by just using a top level `count` variable referenced lexically:
+To start out, we can imagine trying to have state by just using a top-level `count` variable referenced lexically:

 ```kotlin
 var count = 0